-Class 4 is for Year 6 children, who are taught by Mrs Last.
+Class 4 is for Year 6 children, who are taught by Mrs Last and supported by Mrs Seabrook.
 Children in Class 4 are encouraged to be energetic, articulate and thoughtful young people, who enjoy learning in a variety of ways.
 They benefit from a small class size with personalised support and challenge provided across a broad and rich curriculum.
 Every day we strive to be guided by our school values of respect, responsibility, trust, friendship and forgiveness.

-You will find links to the Autumn Term Newsletter, Curriculum Map and Class 4 Timetable below.
+You will find links to the Autumn Term Updates below: